-They forgot me, I who was always by their side, who, from their very first breath, created their greatness, their brilliance, by the strength of my love alone, my demands, my efforts as a mother.
-They denied me for years by their constant absence which filled my heart with sadness and crushed, with that indifference, this life that I took 85 years to create.
+They forgot me, I who was always by their side, who, from their very first breath, nurtured their greatness, their brilliance, by the strength of my love alone, my standards, my efforts as a mother.
+They denied my existence for years through their constant absence, which filled my heart with sadness, and crushed with that indifference, this life that I took 85 years to build.
 They threw me on the scrapheap, with no desire to recycle me.
 To them, I was only an old woman, just fit to be thrown away.
-And all the better, it seems, for the environment which is suffocating under the weight of demography.
+And all the better, it seems, for the environment, which is suffocating under the weight of overpopulation.
 One fewer octogenarian is one meagre pension that no longer needs to be paid!

-With every sunrise and every moonlit night, I think about them.
+With every sunrise and every moonrise, I think about them.
 About those questions which haunt me.
 What are they doing, where are they, when will they come?
 I no longer have the will to manage my daily affairs.
 Of course, I continue to look after the house, and make it clean and welcoming.
 Just in case they come.
-However, they never come and I would bet that when they do cross the threshold there will be nothing left for me to do but pass away.
+But they never come and I would bet that when they do cross the threshold there will be nothing left for me to do but die.

 “Mum, open the door, it’s your son.”